 There’s no universal formula for pricing a mobile app.
 What matters is creating a process, not a snapshot — a system where pricing is tested, refined, and adapted as your product and audience evolve.

 A strong app pricing model balances three forces: the market you’re in, the value you deliver, and the behavior of real users.
 It’s about finding the sweet spot where growth, retention, and revenue reinforce each other.
 That means your first price is only a hypothesis.
-The real work comes in running experiments, learning from the data, and adjusting over time.
+The real work comes in running pricing experiments, learning from the data, and adjusting over time.

 Done well, pricing becomes more than a number on a paywall — it turns into a growth lever that signals quality, builds trust, and maximizes lifetime value.